anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: If you lose today, win tomorrow.
-In this never-ending spirit of challenge is the heart of a victor.
+Quote: Love is the master key that opens the gates of happiness.

-By: Daisaku Ikeda
+By: Oliver Wendell Holmes Jr.